Trenton Water Works Issues Important Information About Your Drinking Water

 Author

-Kenneth Miles is a veteran journalist and a founding partner of 3rd Space, a boutique coworking space in Newark, New Jersey.
+Kenneth Miles is the publisher of the Trenton Journal and a founding partner of 3rd Space, a boutique coworking space in Newark, New Jersey.
 Miles’ work has appeared in the New York Times Syndicate, Interview, Black Enterprise, Industry, Paper, The Source, and WBGO.org.
-Miles has managed award-winning film director Jerry Lamothe and has handled public relations for actress and producer Tami Roman.
-Miles holds a BA in Broadcast Journalism from Bloomfield College and mentors students from the Young Entrepreneurs Academy in Newark.
-Miles is currently working on his memoir.
+Miles holds a Master of Science in Journalism – Media Solutions and Innovation from West Virginia University and volunteers his time with several local organizations.